zahradnik-io/youtube-scripts/Projects/ideas.md

 - Orange TV reverse engineering

 ## Comenio
+- Job Interviews - when you have nothing to loose
 - Motivated vs. dedicated
 - Lean MVP - set a target date and get rid of unnecessary features.
 Comenio update.
 - Where to host your static site for free?
 Cloudflare, Netlify, GitHub Pages comparison